radekmie/rg/interpreter_node/README.md

 Options:
-  --compactSkipEdges      optimize automaton by compacting skip edges --expandGeneratorNodes  expand generator nodes (.hrg and .rg only) --joinForkSuffixes      Join paths with identical labels leading to the same node --mangleSymbols         mangle all user-defined symbols --reuseFunctions        reuse subautomatons when translating function calls (.hrg only) --skipSelfAssignments   replaces all self assignments (e.g., `x = x`) with skip edges
+  --compactSkipEdges      optimize automaton by compacting skip edges --expandGeneratorNodes  expand generator nodes (.hrg and .rg only) --joinForkSuffixes      join paths with identical labels leading to the same node --mangleSymbols         mangle all user-defined symbols --reuseFunctions        reuse subautomatons when translating function calls (.hrg only) --skipSelfAssignments   replaces all self assignments (e.g., `x = x`) with skip edges